finance-bear/finance-bear/README.md

 ---

 ### ⏱ Currently
-- Taking a course about Business Intelligence on Coursera.
+- Taking a course about Business Intelligence on Coursera for more insightful ideas.
-- Working on more Excel, SQL and Power BI project to enhance my skills.
+- Working on my next Excel, SQL and Power BI projects to enhance my skills.
 - Starting to learn Python.